The Beginners Guide to Waste Reduction

 - Support your local bulk food store, farmers market, and/or community garden.

-- Get involved with local government and talk all things zero waste.
+- Get involved with local government and talk about all things going zero waste.

 - Plan a clothing swap or host a cleanup.